open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/in-memory.md

 [`OTEL_METRICS_EXPORTER` environment variable](../../sdk-environment-variables.md#exporter-selection)),
-by default the exporter MUST be paired with a [periodic exporting MetricReader](../sdk.md#periodic-exporting-metricreader) with a default `exportIntervalMilliseconds` and `exportTimeoutMilliseconds` of positive infinity (i.e., a manual flush of the `MetricReader` is required).
+by default the exporter MUST be paired with a [periodic exporting MetricReader](../sdk.md#periodic-exporting-metricreader) with a default `exportIntervalMilliseconds` of positive infinity (i.e., a manual flush of the `MetricReader` is required).

 In-memory Metrics Exporter MUST support both Cumulative and Delta [Temporality](../datamodel.md#temporality).